av2mu/apiTest/README.md

    - These messages help clients understand what went wrong and how to correct their requests.

 9. **Default Values**:
-   - For some fields (e.g., user weight), the API provides default values if not specified.
+   - For some fields (e.g., user profile), the API provides default values if not specified.
    - This ensures that calculations can still be performed even with partial data.

-By implementing these validation steps, the Workout Logger API maintains data quality and provides a robust, reliable service for tracking workout information.

 ## Backend Tools and Technologies